LaserHIT Composite Laser Cartridges: More Calibers, More Training Freedom

 After three years of experimentation, testing a variety of materials, process development, and component standardization, we are introducing:

-LaserHIT Custom Laser Cartridges
+LaserHIT Composite Laser Cartridges

 This is already live and available on our website.
-But this is only the beginning.

 Why It Matters